 This is a transportation corridor study of the entire Winooski Avenue corridor as the City of Burlington looks to create multimodal, Complete Street routes throughout the city.
-The final product will be an implementation plan with recommendations to address safety, capacity, and connectivity for all modes of transportation along this important north-south connection.
+The final plan, to be completed by Fall 2019, will provide recommendations to address safety, capacity, and connectivity for all modes of transportation along this important north-south connection.
+Implementation of proposed recommendations will be determined as part of the City’s future capital plan.
 The study area is along Winooski Avenue from the intersection with Riverside Avenue to the intersection of Howard Street (at St. Paul Street).
 The study may also consider the corridor’s relationship with Union Street, Willard Street, and cross streets as appropriate.

 Previous technical analysis of Winooski Avenue (and consequently Union Street), using a traffic microsimulation model, provided understanding of the traffic implications associated with five alternative traffic reconfigurations.
 Of the five alternative traffic patterns analyzed, Complete Streets improvements serving all modes on Winooski Avenue would be the least disruptive to vehicle traffic while still providing a full north-south bicycle corridor along Winooski Avenue.
 Results from the technical analysis will inform the current corridor study.